shariftasrik/dev_documentation/Backend(php_Laravel)/Creating_Laravel+React+MySQL_project.md

      >

+Select your expected "Starter Kit" [write the Starter Kit name just after the ">" sign then press Enter]
+<br/><br/>
 <br/>
 <h2>Step 3 :  Selecting Database</h2>
-Select your expected Database [use Array key to react your Target Database]
+Select your expected Database [write the database name just after the ">" sign then press Enter]
 <br/><br/>

      Which database will your application use?
 [SQLite]: